 What are Live Assessment Football Trials

-Live Assessment Football Trials are an opportunity for players to play in front of academy scouts and potentially progress to the Academy ID Centres.
-These events are commonly invite only for professional football academies, however at grass roots level you can get invited to a live assessment day by asking to try out for the team.
+Live assessment football trials are an opportunity for players to play in front of academy scouts and potentially progress to the Academy ID Centres.
+These events are commonly invite only for professional football academies, however at grass roots level you can get invited to a live assessment day by approaching a club with your football CV and cover letter.

-Whilst grass roots live assessment is normally more informal, professional academy assessment days are more structured and have a team of recruiters and scouts all focusing on different skills and player attributes to rank.
+Whilst grassroots live assessment are more informal a professional academy assessment days is more structured.
+They will have a team of recruiters and scouts all assessing different skills and player attributes.

 To be considered for a live assessment day, you must first be registered with a local youth team and playing regular football.
 If a scout hasn’t already viewed your games you can put your fixture list forward to clubs.
-These clubs may then send a scout if they are interested to monitor and feed back on the matches.
+These clubs may then send a scout to monitor you and feed back on the matches.

-When a scout sees a player that they would like to see more of, they will contact your local club manager and also your parents (if you are 16 or below) inviting you to a live assessment trial.
+If a scout is interested in you, they will contact your local club manager and also your parents (if you are 16 or below) inviting you to a live assessment trial.

 Players who pass live assessment make it through to join an academy.
 Therefore, it’s an important step to understand what you will be challenged with on the day, so you can practice these scenarios.